dde-carv/Libft/README.md

-Here is a draft README for your repository:

----

 # Libft

 Libft is the first project from the 42 Common Core curriculum.
 The objective of this project is to reproduce the functionality of various standard C library functions.
 Through this project, students learn the basics and fundamentals of programming in C. Additionally, the bonus part of this project covers linked lists and how they work.